 Explore the galleries and shops on your own or enjoy the community art scene at one of the area’s many regular events, including First Friday Art Walks (held the first Friday of every month), Collector’s Nights (the third Friday of every month), or Art Day on Santa Fe (every August).

 The art district is also a Latino and Hispanic hub, showcasing Central and South American art at the Museo de las Americas and hosting plenty of Dia de Los Muertos events.

-There’s lots to see and do in Uptown (just south of Five Points), which Sunset Magazine named “one of Denver’s hippest ’hoods.”
+There’s lots to see and do in North Capitol Hill (just south of Five Points), which Sunset Magazine named “one of Denver’s hippest ’hoods.”
 From City Park to the Denver Zoo to extensive biking and jogging paths, nature lovers will be right at home.
 So will foodies, who will enjoy 17th Avenue’s “Restaurant Row” packed with everything from taco bars to taverns to fine dining.

 Whether you’d prefer a Victorian home or a high rise, you can find it in this happening neighborhood, which is a great fit for urban professionals, young couples, and anyone who enjoys lively city life.

 Home to the Colorado State Capitol, Capitol Hill is a nice mix of the old and the new.
 Young and eclectic, the neighborhood features both historic mansions (including one owned by the legendary prospector Molly Brown) and urban condos.
 You can enjoy modern art at the Kirkland Museum of Fine and Decorative Art, or take in the concerts and shops that cater to Denver’s LGBT and punk/bohemian communities.